Baybars, Taner – Papers and Library

 This collection contains the working and personal papers of Taner Baybars.
 It includes manuscripts and typescripts for numerous published works, such as A Trap for the Burglar and Plucked in a Far-off Land, and unpublished works, such as A Spanish Jot-book and There Was Another Room.
 There is a typescript for an untitled novel, some short stories, and collections of poems from 1959-1974.
 It also contains various scripts for radio programmes and plays, as well as notes, drafts, correspondences and other papers relating to his translations of works by Nâzım Hikmet and Mehmet Yashin.
 There are several files of various correspondences from 1978-1999, a handful of articles and newspapers, and some personal papers and invitations.
 The majority of the material is written in English, though there are a number of items written in Turkish.

 - A full description of the archive collection is available on our online database.

 - A handlist for the whole collection is available here.

 - See also The Group Archive (MS 4457).
 Please contact us for more information.

 - See also the Location Register of 20th Century English Literary Manuscripts and Letters for Taner Baybars material held at other archives.

 Reference: TANER BAYBARS COLLECTION Date: 1947-2009 Extent: 205 volumes

 This collection contains books, mainly poetry works from the 1960s-1980s, and other published works once owned by Taner Baybars.
 It includes works written and translated by Baybars, works by the Turkish author Nâzim Hikmet as well as books, pamphlets and periodicals relating to Baybars, ‘The Group’ poets and other poets of the period.
 Several books have dedications to Baybars or were his review copies; many are in Turkish or have English/Turkish parallel text.

-- This collection is catalogued and is searchable via our online catalogue.
+- This collection is fully catalogued and is searchable via our online catalogue.